-It’s fast and simple to refinance your car loan through LendingClub.
+It’s fast and simple to refinance your car loan from LendingClub Bank.
 If your car loan’s remaining balance is between $5,000 and $55,000, you can be on the road to savings by refinancing through us.1 Just follow these steps.

 Start by applying at LendingClub.com.
 In minutes, you can check your rate without affecting your credit.2